Your shopping cart is empty.

 So, back to Baja.

 As the dolphins got closer, the bait ball took off running with the pod of dolphins giving chase.
 Soon, from another direction, a second large pod of dolphins joined the hunt.
 A few minutes later, another.
 Then another.
 And another.
-Soon, our boat was in the center of a megapod of dolphins, that had to be 500 YARDS wide and 100 YARDS deep.
+Soon, our boat was in the center of a megapod of dolphins that had to be 500 yards wide and 100 yards deep.
 On the surface, we could see what had to be two thousand dolphins.
-Amazingly, for every one we could see on the surface, another two or three beneath swam beneath.
+Amazingly, for every one we could see on the surface, another two or three swam beneath.

 As soon as that happened, as soon as I really saw what was happening, I was transfixed.
-I knew my memory card would only take a few seconds to buffer and would be ready again.
-Somehow, though, I couldn’t lift my camera.
-In fact, I couldn’t move at all, except to slowly turn my head from side to side and just watch this miracle, because I don’t know what else to call it, that was all around me.
-After just a few seconds, I wasn’t even seeing it anymore.
+I knew my memory cared would only take a few second to buffer and would be ready again.
+Somehow, though, I couldn't lift my camera.
+In fact, I couldn't move at all, except to slowly turn my head from side to side and just watch the miracle (because I don't know what else to call it) that was all around me.
+After just a few seconds, I wasn't even seeing it anymore.
 It was something more than that.
-I don’t even think it accurate to say that I was feeling it.

 It was something far more powerful and far deeper than that.

-In fact, even now over a year later, as I’m writing this, the emotions are flooding back.
+In fact, even now, over a year later, as I'm writing this, the emotions are flooding back.
 My hands are shaking, and my throat is tightening up.
-The experience that day, that inexplicably I was blessed with, remains so powerful, so deeply imbedded, and so raw that I’m fighting back tears.
+The experience that day, thatch inexplicably I was blessed with, remains so powerful, do deeply imbedded, and so raw that I'm fighting back tears.

 It would take a Shakespearean mastery of language to be able to really describe it.
 So, Beyond Description, is the only title I could come up with.